Three Types of Geography Data

 - You want to build an audience based on where people live and vote.

-Use the L2 DMA® data from the Resonate Elements taxonomy when:
+Use Voter-file-aligned DMA® data when:

 Here's an xls that breaks down further use cases.